Book

 published in the Southern U.S. only during the civil war; author’s first books;

-illustrated by Arthur Rackham; odd-shaped books; books with binder’s defects,
+Rackham; odd-shaped books; books with binder’s defects, such as upside-down

-such as upside-down title pages; books with maps; Easton Press and/or Folio
+title pages; books with maps; Easton Press and/or Folio Society editions; odd,

-Cherioscopy/Cheriognomy; all early U.S. Geological Survey publications; early
+hand-reading, Handology, or Cherioscopy/Cheriognomy; all early U.S. Geological Survey publications;

-American witchcraft and mythology; Zane Grey’s non-western books, such as his
+early American witchcraft and mythology; Zane Grey’s non-western books, such as

 authors who wrote and lived in Colorado Springs; privately published oral